Use the following libraries and common code resources compiled here to help you write flows.

 StartingRowNumber:

-This is helpful if you want to be able to use a configuration on a shared flow so that you can set a different ud field to reference for each customer.
+Note: This is helpful if you want to use a configuration on a shared flow to set a different ud field to reference for each customer.

 Everything inside the brackets is just a string value, so this method can be used in a number of ways.